-Due to the sad demise of Mr. Bhumitra Vinodchandra Dholakia, the Nomination and Remuneration Committee was re-constituted w.e.f.
-23rd March, 2022.
+There were no changes in the Nomination and Remuneration Committee during the year under review.
 The Committee comprises of Prof. R. S. S. Mani, Chairman, Mr. C. B. Chhaya, and Mr. Nrupang Bhumitra Dholakia, Members.
 For further details, please refer Report on Corporate Governance of this Annual Report.